Adele in Munich: Development

 Adele had been absent from Continental European concert stages since 2016 and had not planned to return.
 However, concert promoters Klaus Leutgeb and Marek Lieberberg would challenge her.
-The project originated when Leutgeb, driven by an idea but without an execution strategy, approached Lucy Dickins, Adele's agent and global head of contemporary music and touring at William Morris Endeavor (WME).
+The project originated when Leutgeb, driven by an idea but without an execution strategy, approached Lucy Dickins, Adele's agent.
 He put forward a series of propositions for Adele to perform on an "open-air site" in Germany, but nothing concrete came to fruition.

+Clemens Baumgärtner (pictured) assessed the project's feasibility in Munich.

 Improvements to Leutgeb's propositions were thereafter made, accompanied by the recommendation of a purpose-built stadium, illustrated by a sketch from Florian Wieder, a production designer.
-To determine whether the idea would be imaginable in Munich, Leutgeb and Wieder first inquired with Clemens Baumgärtner, head of Munich's council Department of Labour and Economy and director of Oktoberfest.
+To determine whether the idea would be imaginable in Munich, Leutgeb and Wieder first inquired with Clemens Baumgärtner, head of the Munich Department of Labour and Economy and director of Oktoberfest.
 Leutgeb, of Austrian origin, sought the assistance of his "friend and mentor", Lieberberg, for "production", as well as promotion.
 Adele's two sold-out concerts in July 2022 at Hyde Park, London, and her Las Vegas residency were intended to be her only full live performances to promote 30.

 The upgraded offer was submitted to Dickins in 2023, and she examined it.
 "I knew questions would be asked, like, why Germany?
 Why Munich?" she remembered afterwards.
 The Oktoberfest held in Munich was decisive, as was her evaluation of the urban infrastructure system supporting this event in a city geographically located in the heart of Central Europe.
 Persuaded, she presented the concept to her brother Jonathan, Adele's manager since 2006, who expressed interest in the project and would become "centrally" involved in the undertaking as with the Las Vegas residency.